 How to Start a Church

-This advice is written for entrepreneurial folks who plan on opening a Pentecostal church.
-Read this article before you open up shop.
+Here's some helpful information that is ideal for those of you who plan on opening a Friends church.
+Read this advice before you open up shop.

-Thinking about opening a Pentecostal church?
+Thinking about opening a Friends church?
 We tell you what you need to know to get started.

 These additional resources regarding starting a religious organization may be of interest to you.